kkuchta/kttt/.ai/implementation.md

 **Shared:**

-- TypeScript type definitions for game state, moves, and socket events
+- TypeScript type definitions for game state, moves, socket events, and matchmaking
 - End-to-end type safety from frontend to backend

 ### Reasoning